 So, you’ve created your Vision Board and it has this year’s goals or your five-year plan on it and now it’s time to make some changes.
-But the question is, how do you update your vision board?
-Or the question might even be why should I update my vision board?
+Maybe you’ve already met a goal or two, or maybe your goals have changed.
+And now, you want to know how do you update your vision board?
+Or the question might even be why should you update your vision board?

 You Achieved Your Goal